model-checking/kani/rmc-docs/src/tutorial-loops-unwinding.md

 Setting `--unwind` globally affects every loop.
 Once you know which loop is the culprit, it can sometimes be helpful to provide specific bounds on specific loops.

-In the general case, specifying just the highest bound globally shouldn't cause any problems, except that the solver may take more time.
+In the general case, specifying just the highest bound globally for all loops shouldn't cause any problems, except that the solver may take more time because _all_ loops will be unwound to the specified bound.

 1. Exercise: Try increasing the unwind bound on the code from the previous section and then time how long solving takes.
 For example, we see 0.5s at unwinding 12, and 3s at unwinding 100.